open-webrtc-toolkit/owt-client-native/talk/owt/docs/cpp/cpp.md

 The Socket.IO TLS feature is determined at compile time and cannot be switched at runtime.
 If you are using secure connections, link your application statically with sioclient_tls.lib; otherwise, link it with sioclient.lib.
 Please be noted the SDK library is linking to SSL1.1.0h, so sioclient_tls.lib must be compiled using the same SSL version.
 # 5 NAT and firewall traversal {#section5}
-Intel CS for WebRTC Client SDK for Windows fully supports NAT and firewall traversal with STUN / TURN / ICE.
+Open WebRTC Toolkit Client SDK for Windows fully supports NAT and firewall traversal with STUN / TURN / ICE.
 The Coturn TURN server from https://github.com/coturn/coturn can be one choice.
 # 6 Customize signaling channel {#section6}
 Signaling channel is an implementation to transmit signaling data for creating a WebRTC session.
 Signaling channel for P2P sessions can be customized by implementing `P2PSignalingChannelInterface`.
 A default